Associate Degree Nursing Admission Guide

 - Download the FERPA form, complete and attach to the online application.

-- Complete the Health Education Systems, Inc (HESI) – A2-HP or A2-RN Pre-entrance exam for the Nursing program, download assessment results from the website https://www.elsevier.com/, save it on pdf format and attach to the online application.
-The application will be incomplete if HESI exam results, including Critical Thinking are not attached to the online application by the application deadline.
+- Complete the Health Education Systems, Inc (HESI) – A2 Pre-entrance exam for the Nursing program, download assessment results from the website https://www.elsevier.com/, save it on pdf format and attach to the online application.
+The application will be incomplete if HESI exam results, including Critical Thinking are not attached to the online application upon submission.

 - Complete immunizations and other health requirements, and upload proof of completions to the CastleBranch website by specified deadlines.
 How to create a CastleBranch account and instructions will be found in the section of Program Application: Immunization & Other Health Requirements.